 |Additional Information (Assessment)

-c.
-A concept design that translates insights gained in the research and demonstrates an understanding of the theoretical aspects of the course through the control of form, materials, colour and visual materials.
+3. A single artefact that demonstrates an understanding of the theoretical aspects of the course through the control of form, materials, colour and visual materials.
+33%

 Relationship between Assessment and Learning Outcomes:

-Summative feedback will be provided following the portfolio submission in the form of written feedback following assessment.
+Summative feedback will be provided following the presentation and portfolio submission in the form of verbal commentary immediately following the presentation, and written feedback following assessment.